Bookclubbers without boundaries in Nelson, New Zealand

 Chosen by Nadine

-Frankie Parsons worries about many things and develops the habit of posing a serious question to his mother at 10pm every night
+Twelve year old Frankie Parsons worries about many things.
+His mother, who never leaves the house, is the only person who takes his concerns seriously.
+He develops the habit of posing a serious question to her at 10pm every night.

 ❚ “My daughter has read this book too.
 What a lovely read!
 We loved the characters in this book and the way it made us feel both happy and sad.
 Very real.” – Nadine